 Step 1: Complete Paraeducator Courses I, II, and III

-To obtain a Paraeducator Generalist Certification, you must successfully complete the following three courses in order:
+To obtain a Paraeducator Generalist Certification, you must at least 18 years of age and successfully complete the following three courses in order:

 - PL - Paraeducator Certification-Introduction (Foundations and Professionalism)